superfly/docs/elixir/advanced-guides/sqlite3.html.md

 ---

 While Elixir applications on [Fly.io](https://fly.io) normally run on Postgres databases, you can choose to run them on [SQLite3](https://www.sqlite.org/index.html).
-This guide will assume you have an already setup and configured Phoenix Application using [ecto_sqlite3](https://github.com/elixir-sqlite/ecto_sqlite3) running locally.
+This guide will assume you have setup and configured Phoenix Application using [ecto_sqlite3](https://github.com/elixir-sqlite/ecto_sqlite3) running locally.

 To make this work, you will need to place your databases on persistent [Volumes](https://www.sqlite.org/index.html)